compchem-cybertraining/Tutorials_CP2K/INSTALLATION.md

 Here are the instruction for installing the CP2K software using Intel Parallel Studio compilers and are used for compiling the CP2K on UB-CCR cluster.
-Before going into main instructions, we use the instruction from [**XConfigure**](https://xconfigure.readthedocs.io/en/latest/cp2k/) for compilation using Intel Parallel Studio 20.2.
-XConfigure is very useful for configuration and generating the `make` files and we will apply our own changes to the files downloaded from XConfigure website.
+Before going into main instructions, it should be noted that we use the instruction from [**XConfigure**](https://xconfigure.readthedocs.io/en/latest/cp2k/) for compilation using Intel Parallel Studio 20.2.
+XConfigure is very useful for configuration and generating the `make` files and we will apply our own changes to the files downloaded from XConfigure so that it can be run our target nodes.
 First, we need to figure out what is the architecture of the CPU type that we want to run CP2K on.
 For example, the compilation might be successfully done on a node but it does not run on another node through submission of a CP2K job.
 Usually, the error is